ColinDavis99/Dual_Servo_RPi4_LaserProject/README.md

 # ELE408_LaserProject
-Dual Servo Laser mount project use of Rpi4 and rumble 3d joystick controller Use without Web python file to run this project without website host and locally collect Data and print to terminal
+Dual Servo Laser mount project use of Rpi4 and rumble 3d joystick controller.
+Use without Web python file to run this project without website host and locally collect Data and print to terminal.
+See Laser Report for Circuit Diagrams for Latching Relay (12v power to Laser) and PhotoResistor Array.